CrossRealms/Splunk-Cyences-App-for-Splunk/docs/user_guide/intelligence_dashboard.md

 # Intelligence

-* Cyences version 1.2.0 introduces a new drop-down option named Intelligence in the app's navigation bar and it contains the following items:
+* Cyences introduces a new drop-down option named Intelligence in the app's navigation bar and it contains the following items:

-    * Asset Intelligence
+    * Intelligence
     * Device Inventory
+    * User Inventory
     * Globally Detected Malicious IPs

-* The following changes have been made to Cyences version 4.3.0:

-    * The "Asset Intelligence" dashboard has been renamed to "Intelligence".
+* The "Intelligence" dashboard has been added to the Cyences app in version 1.4.0, initially named "Asset Intelligence", later renamed to "Intelligence" in version 4.3.0.
-    * Added a "User Inventory", in order to track the user's metadata.

 ## Globally Detected Malicious IPs